-Five Things You Can Do to Make Exercise a Habit Once and for All
+5 Things You Can Do to Make Exercise a Habit

 If your exercise history includes more false starts than goals met, it's time to create a habit you can stick with for the rest of your life.
-The good news, says Toril Hinchman, the director of fitness and wellness on Thomas Jefferson University's East Falls campus, is that it doesn't have to mean changing your entire lifestyle.
+The good news is, fitness doesn't have to mean changing your entire lifestyle, says Toril Hinchman, the director of fitness and wellness on Thomas Jefferson University's East Falls campus.
 "Just keep doing something—any exercise, any length—on a daily basis, and it will eventually become a positive part of your lifestyle," she says.
-And armed with these-expert approved tips, making some form of exercise part of your daily life won't seem like a challenge at all.

-When you're trying to build an exercise habit, says Hinchman, consistency is more important than duration.
-"I believe it's far easier to make regular exercise a habit if you commit to doing something every day—some days it may be just walking around the block for 10 minutes," she says.
+When you're trying to build an exercise habit, consistency is more important than duration.
+"I believe it's far easier to make regular exercise a habit if you commit to doing something every day—some days it may be just walking around the block for 10 minutes," Hinchman says.
 "Rather than trying to commit to two-hour time blocks, three times a week, make the commitment to do something every single day.
-Put it on your calendar with a reminder, block off the time so it doesn't get taken with another commitment, and even if it's only 20 minutes, stick with it."
+Put it on your calendar with a reminder, block off the time so it doesn't get taken with another commitment, and, even if it's only 20 minutes, stick with it."